bbeckca/mini-tensor/README.md

 # Mini Tensor

-A lightweight 2D tensor library in C++ with PyTorch-style modules and forward pass support, to explore neural network internals and performance from first principles
+A simple C++ tensor library with PyTorch-style modules and forward pass support — for learning how neural nets work under the hood.

 ## Project Structure